aso824/DTMFtool/README.md

 * Generator - enter number (very handy for *Echolink*), set parameters - tone length and interval between tones - and click play.
 * Decoder - select audio input and see tones.
 Also you have spectrum monitor hidden in menu.
 * UI styling - you can use light or dark colors.
+* Multilanguage - primary language is english, secondary is polish.
+Help project and add your language!

 **Note**: some features may not be accessible due to still development stage.
 Final, stable version (*v1.0*) will have all features listed above.

 Requirements
 ------------
-- Modern Linux
+- Modern Linux or Windows
-- Graphical desktop
+- Graphical desktop (in Linux)
-- Qt 5 libraries installed
+- Qt 5 and Qt Multimedia libraries
-- Qt Multimedia library
 - More than 512MB RAM and 2 GHz CPU

 Qt packets can be downloaded from your distribution repository.